 Email Management: Email Spoofing

-How can you tell if your email address was used in a spoofing campaign?Your inbox may all of a sudden get flooded by bounce messages listing a variety of reasons of why the messages are getting bounced.
+How can you tell if your email address was used in a spoofing campaign?Your inbox may all of a sudden get flooded by bounce messages listing a variety of reasons why the messages are getting bounced.
 This typically does NOT mean that your personal computer has been hacked.
 If you are concerned, you should immediately change your email account password to be safe.

-If you have access to your email header you can often spot issues.
+If you have access to your email header, you can often spot issues.
 In the example below

 - the addresses From: and Reply-To: are different